esharmony/next-mui-darkmode-starter/README.md

 you can read a blog post here about [how I set the dark mode up in Storybook](https://www.sabbaticaldev.co.uk/post/configure-dark-mode-in-storybook-with-mui-5-and-nextjs)

-Some of the configuarations for this project, for prettier and husky etc was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon
+Some of the configurations for this project, for prettier and husky etc was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon

 ### The application is set up with the following features.